Career Training 101

 As the population age continues to rise, careers in health care should remain reliable and strong, as the demand is projected for years to come.
 Specific health care jobs for community college students include careers in the field of nursing, physical therapy, nursing home aid, physician assistant, and many more.

 And in specifically analyzing the rising demands, Gersema further explains, “Health-care needs…continue to rise.
 Clinics and dental offices are tapping programs such as the dental-hygienist program at Mesa Community College for workers.”
 Paired with this, for individuals who are fluent in global languages[C1], particularly Spanish, jobs are also on the rise.
 “Demand is increasing for health-care workers who speak Spanish and English.”
-To adjust to the job
+To adjust to

 Learn about fast-growing careers and degrees community college grads are pursuing.